-3) Question: How do the Lokele communicate with distant tribes that speak different languages?
-Answer: Drummers in boundary villages are often bilingual — they can communicate in Lokele drum language, and the drum language of neighboring tribes.
+3) Question: How do the Lokele communicate with distant villages that speak different languages?
+Answer: Drummers in boundary villages are often bilingual — they can communicate in Lokele drum language, and the drum language of neighboring groups.
 These bilingual drummers are usually children of parents from two different villages.
 They learn both languages and become proficient in drumming.

 Learn how to make a homemade drum and sing Lokele phrases.